-- 1. Make a backup of the following files from your current installation: - The Media Server configuration file, mediaserver.cfg. - Any session configuration files, from the configurations folder. - · Any scene analysis training data, from the scene analysis training directory. - If you are using an internal database, the Media Server database which contains your training data.
+- 1. Make a backup of the following items from your current installation, if they are located within the installation directory: - The Media Server configuration file, mediaserver.cfg. - Any session configuration files, Lua scripts, and XSL templates that you have saved in the configurations folder.

+- Your rolling buffer configuration file.
+The path of this file is specified by the parameter RollingBufferConfigPath, in the [Paths] section of the configuration file. - The scene analysis training directory.
+The path of this directory is specified by the parameter SceneAnalysisTrainingDirectory, in the [Paths] section of the configuration file. - If you are using an internal database, the Media Server database which contains your training data.
 By default, the database is named mediaserver.db. - 2.
-Perform a clean installation of the latest version of Media Server. - 3.
-If a patch has been released for the latest version of Media Server, download and install the latest patch.
-Patches are cumulative, so you only need to download the latest.

-- a.
-Download the latest patch from Micro Focus. - b.
-Unzip the files into the Media Server installation directory, overwriting any files that already exist. - 4.
-Copy your configuration files into the new installation, overwriting the configuration files that were installed. - 5.
+Install the latest version of Media Server.
+Patches include all of the files necessary to install Media Server so you can download and install a patch without needing to install the previous major or minor version.
+(Version numbers are constructed in the format MAJOR.MINOR.PATCH). - a.
+Download the zip package from Micro Focus. - b.
+Unzip the files into a directory. - 3.
+Copy your files into the new installation, overwriting the files that were installed. - 4.
 Restore or upgrade the database: - If you are using an internal database, copy the database file into the new installation. - If you are using an external database, you might need to run a script to upgrade the database schema.
 For more information, see Upgrade the Database Schema, on page 59.